SmartTechAIResearch/sizingservers.beholderv2.agent/sizingservers.beholderv2.agent/README.txt

 Agents are installed on the computers you want to inventorize.
 These communicate with the REST API which stores hardware info.
 The front-end app visualizes that info.

-You need the .NET core runtime (<https://www.microsoft.com/net/download/core#/runtime>) to run the build: 1.1.2 at the time of writing.
+You need the .NET core SDK (<https://www.microsoft.com/net/download/core#/runtime>) to run the build: 2.0.3 at the time of writing.

-You need the .NET framework on Windows, but you have that by default.
+You need the .NET Framework 4.7 on Windows.

+You need inxi and ipmitool on Linux.
+Install via apt on Ubuntu.

 Execute run.cmd or run.sh.

 BETTER is to run the Linux- or Windows agent as a service.
-For that you need to use either the start script for Linux or NSSM for Windows in the Linux or the Windows folder.
+For that you need to use either screen (or another tool) for Linux or NSSM for Windows (see the Windows folder).